 Things are moving quickly with planning the virtual show.
 I sent Aristotle sketches, and as I did so it seemed to be that the work was being suffocated with the idea of placing it in a circumscribed virtual environment.
-This is the sort of thing I might do when preparing a site specific proposal for a physical show.
+This is the sort of thing I might do when preparing a site-specific proposal for a physical show.

 Often, circumstances dictate that I keep preparations for a show as fluid as possible.
 That fluidity can be an important part of the curatorial process.
 The online environment is not the same as a physical one.
 To fix things is to diminish their potential in what could otherwise be an unbounded conceptual space, perhaps analogous to the mind’s eye.

 I have been concerned that the work would be ‘coloured’ by fixing it in the virtual context built around it, and to an extent a priori when it need not be so.
-As I am referencing the work rather than representing it as it is, I feel more comfortable not ‘contaminating’ the viewer’s interpretation by something as non existent as a non existent scenario.
+As I am referencing the work rather than representing it as it is, I feel more comfortable not ‘contaminating’ the viewer’s interpretation by something as non-existent as a non-existent scenario.
 As far as possible, I want the context to be coming from the work itself and not a stylistic construct.

 Aristotle reminded everyone in the forum that less can be more.
 This aphorism works both ways, for him and myself.
 The last two sketches – chalk and pencil – showed the works delineated by the confines of architectural boundaries.
 Despite this, I had the sense that the objects themselves were floating in space.
 ‘These boundaries need not be there’, I thought.
 The boundary of the screen is enough of a disruption of reality.

 The physical show at Camberwell would have offered the visitor something concrete and real.
 The virtual show is conceptually a very different experience that cannot replace the physical one.
-This is something I want to take as an opportunity rather than a trade off, physical shows can come later, but this involves someone who can do this work.
+This is something I want to take as an opportunity rather than a trade-off, physical shows can come later, but this involves someone who can do this work.

 There is also a practical dimension to this approach.
 I do not yet know what I will be showing.
-To fix the content of the show at this stage, is to negate the fluidity of process.
+To fix the content of the show at this stage is to negate the fluidity of the process.
 It makes things simpler for Aristotle and a straight forward placing of objects in ‘space’, transformed according to a linear perspective, I believe will help make the dialogue much simpler and the process more responsive: I can give more consideration to the placement of each work in relation to others and the overall sequencing of ideas unconstrained by architectural concerns.
 This gives the online show a raison d’etre in itself, not just as a substitute for the loss of the physical one.